 The Tower of London is one of the most iconic places to visit in London.
 A fortress, a palace, and a prison are what the Tower has been over the years, but that is only the beginning of the tales that have come out of this attraction.

 A guided tour is a must, and you’ll have a Yeoman Warder tell you history and stories from the past.
-The tours are regular, but the crowds are big so try to keep as close to the front to hear him or her as you can.
-You have four points that you stop and listen about the area, out the front, the Traitor’s Gate, halfway up the stairs into the Towers’ centre and in front of the execution site and Queen’s house.
+The tours are regular, but the crowds are big, so try to keep as close to the front to hear him or her as you can.
+You have four points where you stop and listen about the area: out the front, the Traitor’s Gate, halfway up the stairs into the Towers’ centre, and in front of the execution site and Queen’s house.

 After the tour, you’re free to wander through the buildings, including the Chapel, Bloody Tower, the White Tower, the Fusiliers Museum and, of course, see the Crown Jewels.